I-am-Xoid/Fortnite-Stealer/README.md

    - Copy the 32-digit authorization code displayed on the Epic Games page that opens.

 3. **Log in and Launch**
-   - Paste the authorization code into Aerial Launcher and click **Login**.
+   - Paste the authorization code into Spitfire Launcher and click **Login**.
    - Once the account is added, select it from the accounts dropdown and click **Launch Game** to start Fortnite.
-   - Aerial Launcher supports unlimited accounts, allowing you to switch between them easily.
+   - Spitfire Launcher supports unlimited accounts, allowing you to switch between them easily.

 ---